mozilla-l10n/localizer-documentation/tools/fluent/basic_syntax.md

 ## Variants and Terms

-As described at the beginning of the document, **terms** are a special type of **messages**: they can be recognized because of the identifier starting with a dash, e.g. `-brand-short-name`, and can only be referenced within other messages.
-More important, they are allowed to define additional attributes compared to the reference language (typically `en-US`).
+As described at the beginning of the document, **terms** are a special type of **messages**.
+They are used to define translations of common words and phrases, which can then be used inside of other messages.
+They can be recognized because of the identifier starting with a dash, e.g. `-brand-short-name`.
+Terms can also define additional language-specific attributes which are not present in the reference language (typically `en-US`).

-While in most cases terms will have a single value, it’s also possible to define multiple **variants**: different values, each one associated to a key, that can be selected when referencing the term ID from another message (or term).
-Unlike select expressions with a selector (e.g. the `emails` message in the previous section), the value retrieved doesn’t depend on external variables or functions.
+While in most cases terms will have a single value, it’s also possible to define multiple **variants**: different values, each one associated to a key.
+Variants represent different forms of the same value.
+They can be used to define grammatical cases or any other language-specific modifications of the value required by the grammar of the spelling rules.
+When referencing a term from another message, you can specify which variant to use with the `-term-identifier[variant name]` syntax.

-This can be useful, for example, to adapt a message to different grammatical cases or usages.
 Consider the following example in English:

 ```PROPERTIES
 -fxaccount-brand-name = Firefox Account